bhaggerty/nstack-docs/quick_start/module.rst

 .. code:: bash

-  ~> mkdir Demo
+  ~> mkdir Demo.NumChars
-  ~> cd Demo
+  ~> cd Demo.NumChars
   ~/Demo> nstack init python
-  python module 'Demo:0.0.1-SNAPSHOT' successfully initialised at ~/Demo
+  python module 'Demo.NumChars:0.0.1-SNAPSHOT' successfully initialised at ~/Demo.NumChars

-Because NStack versions your modules, it has given ``Demo`` a version number (``0.0.1-SNAPSHOT``).
+Because NStack versions your modules, it has given ``Demo.NumChars`` a version number (``0.0.1-SNAPSHOT``).
 Because the version number has a ``SNAPSHOT`` appended to it, this means NStack allows you to override it every time you build.
 This is helpful for development, as you do not need to constantly increase the version number.
 When you deem your module is ready for release, you can remove ``SNAPSHOT`` and NStack will create an immutable version of ``0.0.1``.

 A successful ``init`` will have created some files.

 .. code:: bash

- ~/Demo> ls
+ ~/Demo.NumChars> ls
- nstack.yaml  requirements.txt  service.py  setup.py
+ nstack.yaml  requirements.txt  service.py  setup.py  workflow.nml

-This is the skeleton of an NStack module. ``nstack.yaml`` is the configuration file for your module, and ``service.py`` is where the code of your module lives (in this case, it's a Python class). ``requirements.txt`` and ``setup.py`` are both standard files for configuring Python.
+This is the skeleton of an NStack module. ``nstack.yaml`` is the configuration file for your module, ``workflow.nml`` describes the functions and types defined in your module, and ``service.py`` is where the code of your module lives (in this case, it's a Python class). ``requirements.txt`` and ``setup.py`` are both standard files for configuring Python.

-We're going to be concerned with ``nstack.yaml`` and ``service.py``.
+We're going to be concerned with ``workflow.nml`` and ``service.py``.
 For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`.

 In ``service.py``, there is a ``Service`` class.
 This is where we write the functions we want to use on NStack.
 It is pre-populated with a sample function, ``numChars``, that counts the number of characters in some text.